This post may contain compensated links. Please read our disclaimer for additional information.

 Babin Kuk itself is a lovely.
 It has a long pedestrianised street with lots of cafes and restaurants which is great in the evenings and was ideal for us as we had chosen a self-catering option.
 Babin Kuk is a perfect area for families with numerous hotels to suit all budgets.
 There are lots of walking paths in Babin Kuk as well as Copacobana beach which is the longest beach in Dubrovnik.

-We stayed at the Villa Antea Apartments which have an 8.3 rating on booking.com.
+We stayed at the Villa Antea Apartments which haS an 8.3 rating on booking.com.
 The apartments were great value and the swimming pool, though small, had the most spectacular outlook!

 FOR BUDGET CONSCIOUS FAMILIES AND COUPLES LOOKING FOR AN APARTMENT IN AN IDEAL LOCATION NEAR DUBROVNIK